-As a result of these reforms, we are seeing companies across sectors gaining market share.
-Whether it is air conditioners (Voltas2, Blue Star), biscuits (Britannia), banking (HDFC Bank) or the real estate companies - each of them is gaining market share because of the formalisation happening in the economy.
-The reforms have made it difficult for non-compliant companies, or businesses to evade tax.
+As a result of these reforms, we are seeing our company holdings across sectors gaining market share.
+Whether it is air conditioners (Voltas, Blue Star), biscuits (Britannia), banking (HDFC Bank) or the real estate companies - each of them are gaining market share because of the formalisation happening in the economy.
+The reforms have made it difficult for non-compliant companies, or businesses that were used to evade tax.
 These companies are losing market share, while quality companies are gaining share.
-As things start to improve from here on, we believe these quality companies may be an even greater beneficiary of that.3
+As things start to improve from here on, these quality companies will be an even greater beneficiary of that.